Andreasq99/phyz/README.md

 If you'd like to compile your code into a new executable, begin by copying the relevant files to ```~/build/build-staging```.

 Now edit makeLove.batEXAMPLE and change ```Path-to-your-build-directory``` on line 1 to the path to that directory in your computer.
+For example, the first line of my build file reads

+    cd C:\Users\Andreas\GitHub\Phyz\build

-For example, the first line of my build file reads ```cd C:\Users\Andreas\GitHub\Phyz\build```.
-Similarly, you'll want to replace ```Path-to-your-love.exe``` on line 5 with the path to your love executable.
+Similarly, you'll want to replace ```Path-to-your-love.exe``` on line 5 with the path to your love executable For example,

+    copy /b "C:\Program Files\LOVE\love.exe"+".\Phyz.love" "..\bin\Phyz.exe"

 Now rename the file to makeLove.bat, and running it will create the new executable in your bin folder!

 ## Contributing <a name="contributing"></a>
 You may fork and branch this project as you wish.
 I will accept pull requests as I see fit.